 In July of 2017, GoDaddy’s short-lived cloud service was officially dead.

-At the time, GoDaddy senior vice president of hosting Raghu Murthi said in statement, “After serious consideration, we have decided to end-of-life our cloud servers’ product.
+At the time, GoDaddy senior vice president of hosting Raghu Murthi said in a statement, “After serious consideration, we have decided to end-of-life our cloud servers’ product.
 GoDaddy Cloud Servers provided numerous learnings for us that we’ve already been applying to other products and services.”

 Today, GoDaddy just got a new brother in Amazon Web Services, announcing a multi-year transition to move most of its infrastructure to the AWS cloud hosting service.